This post was originally published on April 13, 2018.

 - Pull Apart Skillet Cheese Bread: pizza dough rolls stuffed with two cheeses and served with marinara dipping sauce.

 - Buffalo Chicken Dip for a Crowd: this cheesy, 5-ingredient dip only takes 25 minutes to make!

 Did you make these Southern cheese straws?
 Please leave a star rating below to share how you enjoyed them.Print

 These easy Southern cheese straws are a finger food recipe made with cheddar cheese, butter, garlic powder, salt, paprika, and cayenne pepper.
 These crispy cheese straws are the perfect low carb appetizer for a crowd on game day or at a party.
 Serve them with dip for an easy appetizer!

-- 8 ounces extra-sharp cheddar cheese, at room temperature (226g)
+- 3 cups extra sharp cheddar cheese, grated and at room temperature (226g)

 - 2 cups all-purpose flour (240g)

 - Preheat the oven to 375 F. Line two cookie sheets with parchment paper.

 - Grate the room-temperature cheddar to get 3 cups of grated cheese.